Below are answers to the Humanities' most commonly asked questions.

 - PHIL 210 World Religions

-TMCC's Humanities Department offers classes at the freshman and sophomore levels in Humanities, Philosophy, Core Humanities, Film, Speech and Foreign Languages.
+TMCC's Humanities Department offers classes at the first-year and second-year levels in Humanities, Philosophy, Core Humanities, Film, Speech and Foreign Languages.

 The Humanities Department does not offer wait lists.
 Please use MyTMCC to check on class availability.

 Transfer students can choose one of the following Humanities classes to fulfill the Fine Arts requirement: HUM 101, 102, 105 and 106.

 Depending on the specific class, Humanities classes fulfill General Education requirements in the core humanities, foreign languages, speech, the arts, and also fulfill general Humanities requirements for all Associate Degrees.
 View the current TMCC College Catalog for specific, current information on General Education requirements by degree.

 In the Humanities, we study the various ways we as humans have tried to answer our questions about the meaning of our world and our existence.
 In doing so, we examine religious beliefs and philosophies of different cultures; we look at literature and the artistic expressions of the people of the world; we study languages and cultures.